wee-zard/mean-video-hosting/README.md

 #### 3.1.
 Install the dependencies

-Run the following command to install the dependencies:
+Enter into the frontend folder and run the following command to install the dependencies:

 ```
 npm install